How To Deal With An Insolvent CompanyJanuary 2, 2020

 - The cashflow test: This involves assessing whether the company is able to pay its debts as they fall due.
 If not, it may be insolvent

 - The balance sheet test: Does your company have debts greater in value than its assets?
 If yes, it may be insolvent.

-- The legal action test: Does your company have any legal action against it in relation to a debt that hasn’t been repaid?
+- The legal action test: Does your company have any legal action against it in relation to any unpaid debts?
 If it does, your company may be insolvent.

 For a more detailed look at insolvency warning signs, check out this blog.